probcomp/bdbcontrib/examples/on-stability-testing.md

 - The program is configured by editing global variables in its source code.

-The probing and visualization phases are carried out by the program `examples/satellites/check_stability.py`
+The probing phase is carried out by the program `examples/satellites/check_stability.py`
 - The probe set and configuration is defined in the source of the program.

-- Probing can be skipped by commenting it out.
+The visualization phase is carried out by the program `examples/satellites/visualize.py`
+- The configuration is defined in the source of the program.
-- Visualization is determined entirely by the probe results.
+- Visualization content is determined entirely by the probe results.

 Generic probing and visualization machinery is available in the modules `bdbcontrib.experiments.probe.py` and